texfaq/texfaq.github.io/FAQ-thesis.md

 ---
+title:  Formatting a thesis in LaTeX
 section: Adjusting the typesetting
 subsection: Alternative document classes
 date: 2014-06-10
 ---

-# Formatting a thesis in LaTeX

 Thesis styles are usually very specific to your University, so it's usually not profitable to ask around for a package outside your own